To ensure you are fully prepared for your next Zwift race we have put together our Njinga Pro Tips to ride smart on Zwift.

 The great thing about racing on Zwift is there’s always another race to enter.
 Above all, it’s a fun and motivating way to get a great workout so, enjoy it, don’t take it too seriously, and have fun trying different tactics and courses.

-If you are interested in improving your racing performances, our 4 week Race Optimisation Training Programmes may be of interest to you.
+If you are interested in improving your racing performances, our Group Training Programmes may be of interest to you.
 We have seen great results from all our previous multi week training programmes and they come with a 120% money back guarantee if you don't see improvements.
 Contact us to register your interest for our next Race Optimisation Programme.

 Special Thanks to Njinga Race Managers for Zwift - Ali Burr (NJINGA CC) and Matt Drake (NJINGA CC), for their insight and race knowledge.
 If you are interested in racing with NJINGA CC then contact [email protected] and we’ll put you in touch with them.
 NJINGA CC runs both men’s and women’s teams in the WTRL league across Cat A-D.